Voyageur Winter Carnival

 Car: Fort William Historical Park is located at 1350 King Road, Thunder Bay.
 Parking is free.

-Thunder Bay Transit: Fort William Historical Park is accessible by the 4 Neebing bus route.
+Thunder Bay Transit: Fort William Historical Park is accessible by the 4 Neebing bus route; however this route does not run on weekends or holidays.
 Please visit the City of Thunder Bay Transit website for specific bus route information.

 Snow Machines & River Access: Snow machines cannot park at events.
 There is no admissions entrance via the Kaministiquia River.